llpeterson/internetworking/switching.md

 trees.
 The answer lies in the spanning tree protocol, which we'll describe now.

-The spanning tree algorithm, which was developed by Radia Perlman at the Digital Equipment Corporation, is a protocol used by a set of bridges to agree upon a spanning tree for a particular extended LAN.
+The spanning tree algorithm, which was developed by Radia Perlman, then at the Digital Equipment Corporation, is a protocol used by a set of bridges to agree upon a spanning tree for a particular extended LAN.
 (The IEEE 802.1 specification for LAN bridges is based on this algorithm.)
 In practice, this means that each bridge decides the ports over which it is and is not willing to forward frames.
 In a sense, it is by removing ports from the topology that the extended LAN is reduced to an acyclic tree.
 It is even possible that an entire bridge will not participate in forwarding frames, which seems kind of strange at first glance.
 The algorithm is dynamic, however, meaning that the bridges are always prepared to reconfigure themselves into a new spanning tree should some bridge fail, and so those unused ports and bridges provide the redundant capacity needed to recover from failures.

 > Representing an extended LAN as an abstract graph is a bit
 > awkward.
 Basically, you let both the bridges and the LANs correspond